clblamires/ninesjournal/_posts/2019-05-28-trouble-in-the-teahouse.md

 _“You are next,”_ I hissed at the snake, accidentally slipping into my native Abyssal language.

 _“Not if I kill you first,”_ it hissed back at me, answering in Abyssal.
 But I could sense its fear.
-Abyssal, you see, is a very emotional language.
+Abyssal, as you know, is a very emotional language.
 Its consonants are harsh and sharp.
 The inflections of the vowels come from emotion, though usually it is anger, hate, and loathing that feed the word.
 I write this because I want to impress upon the reader that the way this snake fiend answered was very clearly afraid.
-It tried to intimidate me, but I simply reloaded.
+It tried to intimidate me, but I just reloaded.
 Oromis howled at it and it fled.
 I turned to follow it, hearing Oromis shout, “You ‘ad better run, ya filthy snake!”

 It slithered into the room with Eclipse and Petra.
 Petra had crawled outside the window while Eclipse was gathering her things.
 The snake, seeing her apparently distracted, lunged at her.
 But the tabaxi are an interesting race.
 The timid cleric sensed its entry and nimbly rolled aside.
 She channeled magic into her claws and slashed.
 The snake withered, its wounds turning to ash on its body.
 As I entered the room, I saw it drop its weapons and shrink away from Eclipse.
 It looked at me and opened its mouth to speak.
 Another shot fired from my cannon.
 The snake would never speak gain.